datocms/react-urql-demo/README.md

-# DatoCMS blog using React & Urql
+# DatoCMS example blog using React & Urql

 ### How to start